dinhostork/dinhostork/README.md

 # Hi there! 👋

-I'm Dinho Stork 🦅, a passionate self-taught full-stack developer and an undergraduate student of Computer Engineering at the Federal University of Recôncavo da Bahia.
+I'm Dinho Stork 🦅, a self-taught full-stack developer and an undergraduate student of Computer Engineering at the Federal University of Recôncavo da Bahia.
 I'm also a software developer and an electronic enthusiast.
 My passion for software lies in creating high-impact solutions with a focus on experience, architecture, and code quality.

 ---